PGBBS/pgbbs.github.io/_posts/2016-11-17-automatic-test-generation.md

 goal: qualification (for certification of the complete system)
 but: coding constraints

-Fun facton avionics certification: toilets and fly-by-wire have the same security level. :-)
+Fun facton avionics certification: toilets and fly-by-wire have the same security level. :smile:

 # Development approaches